Prinsphield/GeneGAN/README.md

 This is the official source code for the paper GeneGAN: Learning Object Transfiguration and Attribute Subspace from Unpaired Data.
-All the experiments are initially done in our private deep learning framework.
+All the experiments are initially done in our proprietary deep learning framework.
 For convenience, we reproduce the results using TensorFlow.

 <div align="center">
 <img align="center" src="images/cross.jpg" width="450" alt="cross">